EnigmaCurry/d.rymcg.tech/README.md

 since DNS platforms vary greatly, but see [DIGITALOCEAN.md](DIGITALOCEAN.md) for an example.

-The recommended naming convention is to use a subdomain off of your main domain, and create sub-sub-domains for each project.
-This will create domain names that look like `whoami.d.example.com`, where `whoami` is the project name, and `d` is a unique name for the overall subdomain representing your docker server (`d` is for `docker`, but you can make this whatever you want).
+The domain naming convention recommended to use is a sub-domain off of your main domain, and create sub-sub-domains for each project.
+This will create domain names that look like `whoami.d.example.com`, where `whoami` is the project name, and `d` is a unique name for the overall sub-domain representing your docker server (`d` is for `docker`, but you can make this whatever you want).

 By dedicating a sub-domain for all your projects, this allows you to create a DNS record for the wildcard: `*.d.example.com`, which will automatically direct